sigasi/sigasi_insights/screencasts/hex-values.md

 ---
 title: "Hover to evaluate Hexadecimal Values"
-layout: screencast
+layout: youtube
 pager: false
-date: 2016-01-01
+date: 2018-06-28
 comments: false
-videoid: 09343cf87b
+videoid: Y-D74tLW9Yk
+tags:
+  - Basic instruction
 ---
-Do you loose time converting hex values to decimal while you are designing VHDL?
-In Sigasi HDT, you can just hover your mouse over a hexadecimal or binary value in your VHDL code and a pop-up tells you the decimal value.
+Do you loose time converting hex values to decimal while you are designing VHDL or SystemVerilog?
+In Sigasi Studio, you can just hover your mouse over a hexadecimal or binary value in your HDL code and a pop-up tells you the decimal value.